MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD06_DEMO.md

     using Newtonsoft.Json;
  ```
 10. In the **Task List** window, double-click the **TODO: 02: Convert object to JSON string.** task.
-11. In the code editor, click the blank line below the comment, and then type the following code:
+11. In the code editor, At the end of the comment press **Enter**, and then type the following code:
  ```cs
     var jsonAsString = JsonConvert.SerializeObject(entry);
     File.WriteAllText(path,jsonAsString);